 A "rural area" is defined as "any area other than an area within a metropolitan statistical area or within the outer boundary of any city or town having a population of 20,000 or more."

-Based on the 2012 annual average U.S. unemployment rate of 8.1 percent, the minimum unemployment rate needed to qualify as a TEA is 12.2 percent.
-Currently, Bronx County is the only published area which qualifies in its entirety as a TEA.
+Based on the 2016 annual average U.S. unemployment rate of 4.9 percent, the minimum unemployment rate needed to qualify as a TEA is 7.4 percent.
+Currently, no published area qualifies in its entirety as a TEA.
 However, parts of other areas for which data are not published may possibly qualify.
 All TEA designations are examined on an individual basis.

 Empire State Development (NYS Department of Economic Development) is the lead/contact agency for requests or inquiries concerning visas in "targeted employment areas."
 Please refer inquiries to:Ed Kowalewski